LDAR-Sim/LDAR_Sim/BATCH_MANUAL.md

 ## How to use

-To utilize the batch script, follow these steps to configure LDAR-Sim with all parameters in a designated directory.
-Then, employ the following command line structure:
+To utilize the batch script, configuring LDAR-Sim with all parameters in a designated directory.
+Then, employ the following command:
 ```ldar_sim_batchrun.py --n_rep {number_of_repetitions} -P {directory_path}```

 Example command to run 100 batch simulations contained in the folder simulations would be: